LSSTDESC/NaMaster/NERSC_installation.md

 export XTPE_LINK_TYPE=dynamic
 ```
 2. Run `./configure --prefix=$HOME`, `make` and `make install`.
 If you want to link NaMaster to the libsharp library distributed with HEALPix then run `./configure` adding the `--enable-libsharp_healpix` flag.
 If you want to link NaMaster to its gitlab version, add the `--enable-libsharp_gitlab` flag instead.
 If none of these are passed, it will be assumed that you have installed the github version of libsharp.
 3. Run `python setup.py install --user`.
 This will install the python module, `pymaster`.
+As before, if you're linking with the healpix or gitlab versions of libsharp, then add `--enable-libsharp_healpix` or `--enable-libsharp_gitlab` to the `setup.py` command.
 4. To check that the installation worked, go to the `test` directory and run `python check.py`.
 If you see a bunch of small numbers and plots coming up after a while (and no errors occurred), you can congratulate yourself: you have a working version of NaMaster on NERSC!